archusXIV/mpv-playlists-manager/README.md

 ffmpeg
 jq
 mpv
-ranger
-youtube-dl
-yt-dlp
+ranger (see the help  option for details) vim (set as the EDITOR) youtube-dl yt-dlp

 # installation

-Just run the install.sh script, by default /usr/local/bin /usr/local/lib are the respective used locations, feel free to change them.
+Just run the install.sh script as root, by default /usr/local/bin /usr/local/lib are the respective used locations, feel free to change them.